-Legislation requires a fire risk assessment to be carried out by a responsible person (the employer or persons in control).
+For commercially occupied properties, legislation requires a fire risk assessment to be carried out by a responsible person (the employer or persons in control).
 All owners and operators that carry out hot work must ensure these activities have been adequately covered by their fire risk assessment.
-Generic fire risk assessments should not be used in thatched buildings and any assessments must be tailored to the thatched building in question and include all relevant details when considering how to safely undertake the hot works.
+Generic fire risk assessments should not be used in historic buildings and any assessments must be tailored to the historic building in question and include all relevant details when considering how to safely undertake the hot works.